spawnmarvel/todo-and-current/README.md

 - Ai as helper, Gemini.
 - "There is no finish line.
 You simply change courses and keep running."
 - One thing at a time.
+- “Almost everything will work again if you unplug it for a few minutes, including you.” ― Anne Lamott

 ## Plan :bell: